Effects of the coronavirus on customers who are in Finland

 - the personal data printed on your residence permit card has changed.

-You are only applying for an alien’s passport or a refugee travel document
+You are applying for an alien’s passport or a refugee travel document

 You are applying for an alien’s passport in connection with your residence permit application

 In certain situations, you can be issued with an alien’s passport if you are applying for a residence permit in Finland and cannot obtain a passport from the authorities of your home country due to the restrictions imposed because of the coronavirus pandemic.
-This exception is temporary and valid until 31 October 2020.
+This exception is temporary and applies to applications that have been submitted before 31 October 2020.

 You can be granted an alien’s passport in connection with your residence permit if